“If health care providers aren’t well, it’s hard for them to heal the people for they are caring for.”

-This was a headline making statement from former US Surgeon General, Dr V. Murthy, MD.
+-A statement from former US Surgeon General, Dr V. Murthy, MD.
 In 2016.

 As providers, at any level, we want what is best for our patients.
 There are countless stories about the extraordinary lengths healthcare professionals go to in the quest to heal, cure, or alleviate patient suffering.

 We are advocates and allies for patients when they can’t advocate for themselves.
-We are the loud voice (when needed) in a crowded room to focus attention and effort.
+We are the loud (when needed) voice in a crowded room to focus attention and effort.
 Often we find ourselves as hand-holders and support-givers for those in need.
 We see hurt and suffering and we rush to help.

 So why do we have such a hard time channeling that same effort and focus on ourselves?
 We are often the last to take our own advice.
 A harsh but honest truth.
 Where is the emphasis or focus on provider wellness?

 The need for self-advocacy is clear and the time for action is now.